The Teacher Dashboard and…

 - Enter the Overall Effort Percentages shown in the Students table (#1) into your gradebook’s 100-point effort assignment (#2).

-- Weekly or biweekly, edit the assignment you created in Step 3 (don’t create a new assignment) by changing the end date and updating the Overall Effort Percentages.
+- Every few weeks or so, edit the assignment you created in Step 3 (don’t create a new assignment) by changing the end date and updating the Overall Effort Percentages.
 When you change the end date the assignment should move to the front or top of your gradebook.